SixArm/mast-cell-help/topics/compounding-pharmacy/index.md

 **Key points:**

-* **Customized Medications:** Compounding pharmacies can prepare medications in various forms, including capsules, creams, gels, liquids, or other specialized formulations.
+* **Customized Medications**: Compounding pharmacies can prepare medications in various forms, including capsules, creams, gels, liquids, or other specialized formulations.

-* **Individualized Dosing:** Medications can be compounded in specific dosage strengths to meet the precise needs of a patient, especially when commercial forms are not suitable.
+* **Individualized Dosing**: Medications can be compounded in specific dosage strengths to meet the precise needs of a patient, especially when commercial forms are not suitable.

-* **Flavoring and Allergen-Free Options:** Compounded medications can be flavored to improve taste, which is particularly useful for pediatric patients.
+* **Flavoring and Allergen-Free Options**: Compounded medications can be flavored to improve taste, which is particularly useful for pediatric patients.
 They can also be prepared without certain allergens or additives.

-* **Unavailable or Discontinued Medications:** Compounding pharmacies can recreate medications that may be temporarily unavailable or discontinued by pharmaceutical manufacturers.
+* **Unavailable or Discontinued Medications**: Compounding pharmacies can recreate medications that may be temporarily unavailable or discontinued by pharmaceutical manufacturers.

-* **Bio-identical Hormone Replacement Therapy (BHRT):** Compounding pharmacies are often involved in the preparation of bio-identical hormones for hormone replacement therapy, customized to an individual's hormone needs.
+* **Bio-identical Hormone Replacement Therapy (BHRT)**: Compounding pharmacies are often involved in the preparation of bio-identical hormones for hormone replacement therapy, customized to an individual's hormone needs.

-* **Veterinary Compounding:** Compounding pharmacies also provide services for preparing medications for animals, tailoring dosages and formulations to meet the specific needs of pets or other animals.
+* **Veterinary Compounding**: Compounding pharmacies also provide services for preparing medications for animals, tailoring dosages and formulations to meet the specific needs of pets or other animals.